Hi, there!

 DEI&B Isn’t Working for Everyone

 Diversity, equity, inclusion and belonging (DEI&B) are corporate values that show support for all types of individuals in the workplace.
 Yet not all segments of the employee population feel equally about their employers’ DEI&B efforts.
-In our latest infographic series, we take a closer look at how LGBTQ employees, members of different generations and women perceive employer inclusion efforts.
+We’re taking a closer look at how LGBTQ employees, members of different generations and women perceive employer inclusion efforts.

 All employees feel DEI&B efforts need improvement.